py-e/wordcount/tests/helper_functions_in_conftest/README.rst

 | So, we include the fixture name (utils) in the parameter list of a test function, and then we can call helper function in the test:
 | utils.helper_function()

-| - Create a fixure (helper_function) with definition of a inner function, and return name of the inner function.
+| - Create a fixture (helper_function) with definition of an inner function, and return name of the inner function.
 | So, we include the fixture name (helper_function) in the parameter list of a test function, and then we can call helper function (it's a reference to the inner function):
 | helper_function()